 Part of the accreditation process includes six consecutive unannounced monthly audits, so it’s important to ensure you’ve got all of the requirements fully satisfied.
 Learn more about MSA requirements and compliance here.

-Produce a superior MSA graded product and ensure you’re paid properly for it.
+NOTE: Produce a superior MSA graded product and ensure you’re paid properly for it.
 This accreditation scheme has certainly picked up steam in the past few years.

 Pasturefed Cattle Assurance System (PCAS)